-Maybe a generation who learned to steal online music and movies just doesn’t have the same view of stealing content?
+Maybe a generation who learned to steal online music and movies just don’t have the same view of stealing content?

 Maybe the stress of producing fresh content (a necessity in a post-Panda search engine ranking world) gets to be too much, causing the website owner to snap and just start copying content?